 With an alert and critical mind, Igor Levit places his art in the context of social events and understands it as inseparably linked to them.
 The New York Times describes Igor Levit as one of the “most important artists of his generation”, the New Yorker as a pianist “like no other”.

 Igor Levit’s 2019 highly-acclaimed first recording of the 32 Beethoven-Sonatas was awarded the Gramophone „Artist of the Year“ Award as well as the Opus Klassik in autumn 2020.
 In June 2022 his Album “On DSCH” has been awarded the “Recording of the Year” Award as well as the Instrumental Award of the BBC Music Magazine.
-Igor Levit’s new solo album for Sony Classical “Fantasia” is released in September 2023.
+As a reaction to the attacks of the Hamas on 7th October 2023, Igor Levit recorded a selection of the Lieder ohne Worte from Mendelssohn among other, his most personal album so far.
+A live recording of the acclaimed piano concertos of Johannes Brahms with the Vienna Philharmonic Orchestra and Christian Thielemann, paired with Brahms’ Fantasies and Piano Pieces, will be released in October 2024.
 In spring 2021 Hanser published Igor Levit’s first book “House Concert”, co-authored by Florian Zinnecker followed in Fall 2022 by the release of the feature documentary “Igor Levit – No Fear” in cinemas and on DVD.

 For his political commitment Igor Levit has been awarded the 5th International Beethoven Prize in 2019 followed by the award of the “Statue B” of the International Auschwitz Committee in January 2020.
 His 53 Twitter-streamed live house concerts during the lockdown in spring 2020 garnered a worldwide audience, offering a sense of community and hope in a time of isolation and desperation.
 In October 2020 Igor Levit was recognized with the Order of Merit of the Federal Republic of Germany.
 In Berlin, where he makes his home, Igor Levit is playing on a Steinway D Grand Piano kindly given to him by the Trustees of Independent Opera at Sadler’s Wells.